aammd/UBCadv-r/03_Functions/Functions_Kim.md

 c(c = c)
 ```

-**returns 10 because the function c is read outside the parentheses and within the parentheses is read as an object c.
-I'm not sure why we need the equals c again though if c has already been assigned?**
+**returns 10 because the function c is read outside the parentheses and within the parentheses is read as an object c.**

 2. What are the four principles that govern how R looks for values?